What Is a Quitclaim Deed?

 General warranty deed

-A general warranty deed is used to transfer real estate property ownership from one party to another with the most amount of protection for buyers already built in.
-That’s because general warranty deeds make a promise to the buyer that the seller of a home owns the property without any liens or encumbrances in place.
+A general warranty deed offers the most protection for buyers when transferring real estate property ownership from one party to another.
+That’s because general warranty deeds make a promise to the buyer that the seller owns the property without any liens or encumbrances in place.
+It also promises that, if liens or creditor’s claims are found in the future, the seller will financially compensate the buyer for them.

 Special warranty deed